indimail/indimail-virtualdomains/.github/README-indimail.md

 13. envrules - recipient/sender based - set or unset environment variables (qmail-smtpd, [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8), [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) any variables which controls the behaviour of [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8), [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) e.g. **NODNSCHECKS**, **DATABYTES**, **RELAYCLIENT**, **BADMAILFROM**, etc can be defined individually for a particular recipient or sender rather than a fixed value set at runtime.
 14. **NULLQUEUE**, [qmail-nullqueue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-nullqueue.8) (blackhole support - like [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) but mails go into a blackhole).
 I typically uses this in conjunction with envrules to trash the mail into blackhole without spending any disk IO.
 15. [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) - run multiple filters (qmail-smtpd) (something like [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1).
 Also distributes mails across multiple queues to do a load balancing act. [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) allowed me to process massive rate of incoming mails at my earlier job with a ISP.
 In the current varsions of IndiMail, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) doesn't require [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) to select a queue.
-16. envheaders - Any thing defined here e.g. Return-Path, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) sets Return-Path as an environment variable with the value found in Return-Path header in the email.
+16. envheaders - Any thing defined here e.g. Return-Path, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) sets Return-Path as an environment variable with the value found in <b>Return-Path</b> header in the email.
 This environment variable gets passed across the queue and is also available to [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8), [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8)
 17. logheaders - Any header defined in this control file, gets written to file descriptor 2 with the value found in the email.
 18. removeheaders - Any header defined here, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) will remove that header from the email
 19. quarantine or QUARANTINE env variable causes [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) to replace the recipient list with the value defined in the control file or the environment variable.
 Additionally an environment variable X-Quarantine-ID: is set which holds the orignal recipient list.